Chiefs rally from 24-0 hole to beat Texans 51-31 in playoffs

 UP NEXT

 The Texans will spend the offseason wondering how they let a 24-0 lead slip away, and the Chiefs will begin preparing for the Titans in the AFC title game.
 Kansas City lost lost 35-32 at Tennessee in Week 10, when Derrick Henry ran for 188 yards and two touchdowns against them.
-It was the most recent time the Chiefs lost a game.
+It was the Chiefs’ most recent loss.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL